Clobazam Side Effects

 Applies to clobazam: oral suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking clobazam:More common
+You should check with your doctor immediately if any of these side effects occur when taking clobazam:More common

 - Difficulty with swallowing